mihailthebuilder/fight-alerts-backend/README.md

 When you update the lambda, it takes a fwe hours until it regains internet connectivity.

 The RDS is currently publicly accessible.
 You can't switch it to private because you'd need to establish a VPN connection into the VPC - [source](https://stackoverflow.com/a/69320090/7874516).

+The lambda security groups take a really long time to destroy.
+You could look into creating it outside of terraform, then take its id into the app; but you won't be updating them anyway so there's no value for now.

 ## Terraform